cakenggt/relics/README.md

 Depths: 1000 - 2000

-When the Glass Heart is placed on the ground, any damage that a player takes within 10 blocks will fill up the heart, up to a maximum of 100 hp.
+When the Glass Heart is placed on the ground, any damage that a player takes within 10 blocks will fill up the heart, to a maximum of 100 hp.
 When carrying the heart, damage the player would take is taken out of the heart instead.

 ### Portable Hole